SheylaPopovich/kinetic-census/README.md

 <br>

 ## Description
 This project emphasizes the use of MongoDB, mongoose, morgan, and express, to dynamically update a fitness tracking app.
+This app is used to track fitness activity of the user and display recent results for the past 7 days in graphical format on the dashboard page.
+Designed for those looking for motivation to keep going with their fitness routine.
 <br>

 ## **Technologies**